Cvmcosta/ltijs-demo-server/README.md

 eval $(gp env -e DB_HOST=localhost DB_NAME=ltimoodle LTI_KEY=JB3LabPQP9tX4jw4XhkqUEi8Vu7UbzmG)
 ```

-The environment variables will be stored to you local container and retrieved afterwards.
+The environment variables will be stored to your local container and retrieved afterwards.
 Choose your own LTI_KEY.

 The application can be started using `npm start` in the terminal.